looker-open-source/sdk-codegen/README.md

 While Looker has developed and tested this code internally, we cannot guarantee that the open-source tools used by the scripts in this repository have not been modified with malicious code.

-**Important** - If you are using the typescript Looker SDK, please see the [note at the bottom](#very-important-note-regarding-the-looker-typescript-sdk) of this file explaining changes to dependencies and packaging.
+**Important** - If you are using the Looker TypeScript SDK, please see the [note at the bottom](#very-important-note-regarding-the-looker-typescript-sdk) of this file explaining changes to dependencies and packaging.

 ## Overview